cfech/gradle/README.md

          }
       }

-- Typed tasks allow for more complex task logic, this task explicitly declares a type
+- Typed tasks allow for more complex task logic
+- Typed tasks explicitly declare a type
-- does not necessarily need to define actions, may inherit them from the tasks it is extending
+- does not necessarily need to define actions, may inherit them from the task it is extending
 - copy type can copy files and directories from A to B

 ex: